Suzanne

 RQ2: Task support

 RQ2 is also supported by the task-based evaluation.
-Across the three experiments, Suzanne kept guidance inside Blender for a beginner lighting question, a longer fire-simulation workflow, and a context-aware explanation of recent user activity.
+Across the four experiments, Suzanne kept guidance inside Blender for a beginner lighting question, a longer fire-simulation workflow, a context-aware explanation of recent user activity, and a corrective follow-up after a mistaken color adjustment.
 In each case, the output was specific enough to support continued work in the viewport rather than forcing the user out to search for the next step elsewhere.

 RQ3: Instructional clarity and context

 RQ3 is supported by the observed response quality.
-Suzanne’s outputs were readable, step-oriented, and aligned with Blender terminology, and the third experiment showed that the system can incorporate recent Info-history context to produce situationally grounded guidance.
+Suzanne’s outputs were readable, step-oriented, and aligned with Blender terminology.
+The third experiment showed that the system can incorporate recent Info-history context to produce situationally grounded guidance, while the fourth showed that it can also provide corrective follow-up guidance after a user-described mistake.
 Taken together, the experiments show that Suzanne is not only present in the interface, but capable of producing assistance that is concrete enough to be useful for learning-oriented work.

 Threats to Validity